 After a vehicle accident, no matter how minor, you may be taken aback by what transpired.
 You could be severely injured or your car could be seriously damaged.
 Your top priority should be to protect yourself from further harm and getting the recovery you need.
 Therefore, it is important to know what to do after a car accident in Altoona.
-An experienced car wreck lawyer could protect your rights and walk you through the legal steps after a crash.
+An experienced car accident lawyer could protect your rights and walk you through the legal steps after a crash.

 The essential thing to know about car accident cases in Altoona is what a person needs to do to protect him or herself.
 There are several steps an individual should take to ensure he or she is safe from further damage.
 This includes:

 Stopping one’s vehicle is one of the more important things to do after an Altoona car accident.
 Whenever a person is involved in a car crash, however minor, he or she should always stop.
 People should never leave the scene of an accident.